 The purpose of the Alberta Wetland Identification and Delineation Directive is to improve the accuracy and consistency in wetland delineation.
 The Directive must be used to identify and delineate wetlands to be impacted and to determine replacement ratio cost for wetland replacement.
 The Directive applies to all wetlands, not just those of high value, however the Directive does not apply to ephemeral water bodies (i.e., Class 1 Steward and Kantrud).
 The wetland identification and delineation process should be conducted as early as possible in the project planning stage.

 Alberta Wetland Assessment and Impact Report Directive

-A Wetland Assessment and Impact Report (WAIR) is a required component of any application to impact wetlands and must be prepared by a QWSP or IWSP.
-The QWSP must complete a wetlands assessment that includes the wetland identification, classification (AWCS), and delineation, relative wetland value (ABWRET-A), species surveys, and any other necessary surveys (project dependent).
+A Wetland Assessment and Impact Report (WAIR) is a required component of any application to impact wetlands and must be prepared by an AP.
+The AP must complete a wetlands assessment that includes the wetland identification, classification (AWCS), and delineation, relative wetland value (ABWRET-A), species surveys, and any other necessary surveys (project dependent).
 The field work component of the wetland assessment must be completed within the growing season (April - October).
 Field work completed outside of the growing season will not be accepted by AEP.
 The WAIR directive includes a checklist of information that must be included in the report as part of the wetland application.

 Alberta Wetland Mitigation Directive